personium/website/src/en/apiref/206_Link_Role.md

+---
+id: 206_Link_Role
+title: Link other objects with Role
-# Link other objects with Role
+sidebar_label: Link other objects with Role
+---

 ## Overview